Location

 The first floor

 A long corridor in the main building provides access to six, south-facing bedrooms, all with a view stretching into the distance.
-Marking the importance of the estate and its residents, their decor is as rich as that in the reception rooms, but the inlaid parquet flooring, marble fireplaces, trumeaux, casement bolts, wainscoting and wall hangings are all in need of some attention.
-Most of these bedrooms have their own bathroom.
-In the two wings set at right angles on the east and west sides, a corridor provides access to seven additional bedrooms, with parquet flooring.
-On the courtyard side, a vast terrace can be accessed via a French window in the corridor.
+In keeping with the importance of the estate and its residents, the decor of these rooms is equally as rich as in the reception rooms, but the inlaid parquet flooring, marble fireplaces, trumeaux, casement bolts, wainscoting and wall hangings are all in need of some attention.
+These bedrooms mostly have en suite bathrooms.

 The second floor